 - There is no need to remove the fat from the pork before cooking, most of the fat will cook off, and if there is excess amounts of fat it can be removed later.

-- How to make this recipe on the stovetop: follow the recipe, except place all of the ingredients in a large dutch oven with the lid on, cook over medium heat for about 2-3 hours, checking to stir/move the meat around periodically.
-Once the meat is easily shredded, remove it to shred and then add it to a large cast iron skillet to crisp up.
+- How to make this recipe on the stovetop: follow the recipe, except place all of the ingredients in a large dutch oven with the lid on, cook over medium heat for about 2-3 hours, checking to stir/move the meat around periodically and to ensure the liquid hasn't cooked out.
+Once the meat is easily shredded, remove it to shred and then place on a large baking sheet to crisp up.

 - How to store this meat: leftovers of this recipe hold up very well.
 My favorite way to keep them is to keep the meat in a sealed container in the fridge, and then I keep the liquid from cooking in another container.
 That way when I reheat the meat I can add more juice as needed to keep the meat juicy.